 But I’d suggest the bigger issue is that we realized there was no reason to try to build them, as illustrated by the evolution of VR.

-Despite the glowing headlines about virtuality (including companies declaring that they were headquartered there), though, it was already outdated.
+Though despite the glowing headlines about virtuality (including companies declaring that they were headquartered there), it was already outdated.
 SMS and online chat had enabled people to communicate, so there was no need for clunky cartoon representation.
 The whole point was to trade information — we could do people things without looking like people — and a text box was a far superior interface.

 The same thing is happening with robotics in geophysical space.